Azkellas/rust_wgpu_hot_reload/README.md

 ### Building for the web

+By default, this project export with wgsl backend, which is not yet supported by all browsers.
+As such, you have two options:
+- export with webgl backend, to ensure compatibility with all browsers (might not be possible depending on your project)
+- export with wgsl backend by enabling unstable apis.
+Works in chromium-based browsers and firefox nightly behind a flag as of 2023-08-22.
+See [webgpu.io](https://webgpu.io) for up to date browser implementation status.

 ```sh
 # First install the version of wasm-bindgen-cli that matches the version used by wgpu:
 cargo install -f wasm-bindgen-cli --version 0.2.87